About the Journal

-- Historical Articles–original scholarly pieces of peer-reviewed research of up to 8000 words in length (including references).
+- Historical Articles–original scholarly pieces of peer-reviewed research of no more than 8000 words in length (without consultation with the editors) (including references).

 - Historical Documents–either hitherto unpublished or obscurely published primary sources (word limit subject to negotiation), along with a peer-reviewed scholarly introduction of between 4000 and 6000 words (including references).
 The document(s) will appear as supplementary material and the scholarly introduction will appear within the journal.

 - HRAS Review–essays by leading scholars on current areas of research and/or debates about theoretical and methodological issues in the history of science in Australia and the southwest Pacific, commissioned by the Editors(s).

 - Biographical Memoirs–biographies of deceased Fellows of the Academy of Australian Sciences, commissioned by the Academy.

 - Book Reviews–critical appraisals of recently published books (and other media) on the history of science in Australia and the southwest Pacific.

 - Annual Bibliography of the History of Science in Australia and the Southwest Pacific–a list of print and digital publications arranged by subject.

 The first issue of the journal (under the title Records of the Australian Academy of Science), appeared in 1966, and the current name was adopted in 1980.
 Issues were published annually 1980–90, and bi-annually thereafter.
 Initially four issues made up a volume, but since 2004, the two issues published each year have been deemed to make up a volume.
 The online content extends back to Volume 1, Number 1, 1966.